Skills for Employment

 Students will develop active citizenship and work skills through participation in social action projects with local community groups and our employer partners such as the Canal and River Trust and Bradford City Community Foundation.

-Students will develop experience of work through employer visits and internal work placements within the college environment to get students ready for their next steps into supported internships.
+Students will develop experience of work through employer visits and internal work placements within the college environment to get students ready for their next steps.

 There are many fun opportunities for enrichment activities including a residential, theatre and bowling trips and outdoor adventure.